holoviz/panel/doc/tutorials/basic/indicators_performance.md

 For a comprehensive list of indicators and their detailed reference guides, you can always refer to the [Indicators Section](https://panel.holoviz.org/reference/index.html#indicators) in the [Component Gallery](../../reference/index.md).

 :::{note}
-Throughout this tutorial, whenever we refer to "running the code," you can execute it directly in the Panel docs using the green *run* button, in a notebook cell, or within a file named `app.py` served with `panel serve app.py --autoreload`.
+Throughout this tutorial, whenever we refer to "run the code," you can execute it directly in the Panel docs using the green *run* button, in a notebook cell, or within a file named `app.py` served with `panel serve app.py --autoreload`.
 :::

 ## Display a Number